CineStill 50D Film Review

 To get an up-close glimpse at CineStill 50D’s unique grain structure, you will need a high-resolution scan file.
 This free download includes three 6,786 × 4,686px files (32MP each): a negative, an equalized positive, and a colour-corrected positive.

-You can also use these files to try your colour correction workflows to see what you can make out of this film before you buy/shoot/develop/scan on your own.
+You can also use these files to try your colour correction workflows.

 Free Download: Sample CineStill 50D 35mm Film Scan (JPEG)

-You will be asked to sign up for a free account with Analog.Cafe.
-It comes with access to more downloadable guides, additional website features, and a monthly community newsletter.
+To download the above files, you’ll need to sign up for a free account with Analog.Cafe.
+This account comes with access to more downloadable guides/resources, additional website features, and a monthly community newsletter.

 Where to buy CineStill 50D.

 CineStill products have always been in demand.
-Despite its relatively high cost per roll, CineStill 50D often gets sold out in peak season.
-I found a few rolls that you can buy online (see the link below) and support this blog at the same time.
+Despite its relatively high cost per roll, CineStill 50D often gets sold out during the peak season (spring/summer).
+This film is often available at various brick-and-mortar stores, labs, and online retailers, such as the ones linked below:

 By the way: Please consider making your CineStill 50D film purchase using this link so that this website may get a small percentage of that sale — at no extra charge for you — thanks!